 In the previous post, I tried to give you an idea about the setting, now I will try to address specific arguments leveled against digital photography, mostly by way of “giclee.”

 Oh, really!
 And why should it matter anyway?
-Using roll film is less labor intensive than using wet plates, but I don’t see the same people who level this argument, an uninformed one I must say, against digital photography coating their glass plates and carrying their wooden cameras to photo shoots.
+Using roll film is less labor-intensive than using wet plates, but I don’t see the same people who level this argument against digital photography, coating their glass plates and carrying their wooden cameras to photoshoots.
 Nor should they.
 The only thing I ask from these people is not to equate the time spent with the artistic processes with the quality of the work produced.
-Furthermore, they should try producing digital work first to find out how time consuming it is before jumping to conclusions.
+Furthermore, they should try producing digital work first to find out how time-consuming it is before jumping to conclusions.

 One more installment coming soon.